Fast Attack Flotilla: History

 In 1985, the first fast patrol boats were introduced into the Sri Lanka Navy to counter LTTE gun running in the Palk Strait from India.
 The 4th Fast Attack Squadron was formed on 14 September 1988 and became known as the Dvora Squadron.
 With escalation of the Sri Lankan Civil War the Sea Tigers began to pose a threat to the patrol boats of the Navy, with use of small fibreglass boats armed with machine guns.
 The flotilla was used as the primary offensive unit to counter these boats.
 When the Sea Tigers started to use boats for suicide bomber attacks on ships the unit was used for defensive operations too, such as escorting larger naval ships and civilian ships in coastal waters off the northern and eastern provinces of the country.
 Able to reach speeds of 45 kn these fast attack craft (FACs) operate in pairs to counter sea tiger wolf pack tactics and also to defend each other against small suicide craft that try ram them.

 Between 1993 and 2009, twenty FAC have been sunk, becoming naval unit to suffer the highest number of casualties during the war.
+The flotilla was involved in an operation in 2010 that took out 11 LTTE boats and killed 70 LTTE guerrillas.

 In 2019, the 4th Fast Attack Squadron was commissioned as the 4th Fast Attack Flotilla.